Table of Contents

 Stronger traceability

-A QMS helps companies keep detailed records at every step.
+A QMS in medical device helps companies keep detailed records at every step.
 That level of visibility becomes incredibly important during audits or if there is ever a product issue out in the field.

 Better preparation for inspections